DNN-Based Speech Presence Probability Estimation for Multi-Frame Single-Microphone Speech Enhancement: Conclusion

 \section{Conclusion}

-In this paper we considered multi-frame approaches for single-microphone speech enhancement.
-Since both the MFMVDR and the MFMPDR filter require accurate estimates of time-varying correlation matrices and especially the speech IFC vector, in this paper we proposed a DNN-based estimator for speech and noise masks, using which two different SPP estimators are derived.
-The DNN is trained on multiple noise types at multiple SNRs to improve its generalization to unseen scenarios.
-We improve both the speech IFC vector estimation and the noise correlation matrix estimation.
-Experimental results demonstrate a higher objective speech quality when using the proposed SPP estimators instead of a model-based state-of-the-art estimator, with the MFMVDR filter outperforming the MFMPDR filter.
+In this paper we considered a DNN-based SPP estimator for multi-frame approaches in single-microphone speech enhancement.
+Since the MFMPDR filter requires accurate estimates of the time-varying noisy correlation matrix and especially the speech IFC vector, in this paper we propose to use a DNN to improve the estimation of the speech IFC vector.
+The DNN is trained to map noisy STFT coefficient magnitudes to an SPP on a database comprising multiple noise types within a large SNR range to improve the generalization capability of the DNN.
+We demonstrate a higher objective speech quality improvement when using the proposed DNN-based SPP estimator instead of a state-of-the-art model-based estimator.
+Furthermore, by comparing the MFMPDR filters with Wiener gains based on equal SPP estimates, we confirm that utilizing interframe correlations can be beneficial especially in adverse scenarios. { }